Relevant industry experience and an accredited degree can significantly increase your chances of getting a job as an electrical engineer

-- going into project management;
+- go into project management

-- taking on a management role;
+- take on a management role

-- pursuing an academic career;
+- pursue an academic career

-- becoming a consultant or contractor.
+- become a consultant or contractor.

+Professional status and membership of a relevant professional body, for example the IET, is essential for successful career progression.
 This will enable you to keep up to date with developing technologies, establish contacts and network with other engineering professionals in your field, and related fields, at conferences and regional meetings.